An adroable bunny craft activity, with print-and-go template. A perfect Easter craft!

 Once you’ve painted the various bunny parts and the paint is dry, it’s time to cut out all the different pieces of the bunny.

-If you’re making this craft with young children, they will definitely need help with the cutting part.
+If you’re making this craft with young children, they may well need help with some of the cutting out.

 The great thing about painting first is that it doesn’t matter if the paint goes over the lines because you cut all the shapes out!